heiner/dylaniki/If_you_ever_go_to_Houston.md

 * * * * *

 I decided to tab this relative to a capo on the first fret.
-The song is in F major, which means that you’ll have to play barre chords all the way through.
+The song is in F major, which means that you'll have to play barre chords all the way through.
 Feel free to do that instead, with the chords suggested at the end of the tab.

-Instead of the ‘slash chords’, one can use sus4-chords (thus Esus4–E, Asus4–A, and Dsus4–D).
+Instead of the ‘slash chords', one can use sus4-chords (thus Esus4–E, Asus4–A, and Dsus4–D).

 * * * * *